BillyNoyes/alpine-js-swiper/README.md

 - `slides`: Total number of slides
 - `progress`: Current progress value (0-1)

-You can also access any native Swiper methods and properties through the `$swiper` magic.
+You can also access any [Swiper methods and properties](https://swiperjs.com/swiper-api#methods--properties) through the `$swiper` magic.

 ### Alpine Store: `$store.swipers`